MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Add logging to MicroEJ applications
 ===================================

-This tutorial explains how to add logging and tracing to MicroEJ applications and libraries.
+This document explains how to add logging and tracing to MicroEJ applications and libraries.

 Several solutions are presented that aim at helping developers report precise execution context for further debugging and monitoring.